Normalise for Fairness: A Simple Normalisation Technique for Fairness in Regression Machine Learning Problems: Methods and Material

-The predictions of the two models (obtained by the two groupings of features) are stacked using a RF regressor \cite{Breiman2001}.
+The predictions of the two models (best face and best scene models) are stacked using an RF regressor \cite{Breiman2001}.
 The number of trees was not specified by \citet{SOTA}, however, we found that $1\,000$ yields similar results.